ralusek/streamie/README.md

 .filter(person => person.sex === 'male' && person.age > 17);
 ```

 This is a good start.
-Note that `.filter`'s function we defined will be executed *as new records come in*.
+Note that the `.filter` function we defined will be executed **as new records come in**.
 So this is not a case of us fetching every person and then performing a filter, we would crash our application.
 We're the government, so you might expect that from us, but that's actually why we use `streamie`.

 There is a problem with our code, though, which is that the `handler` from our `listEveryPersonOnThePlanet` function returns `suspects`, an *array* of people at a time.
 Fortunately, because `streamie` was built in the private sector, it has a way for us to transform this output so that a single person gets passed in at a time.